scenarioo/scenarioo/README.md

 ## Automated Documentation of Applications with UI Tests

-Scenarioo is a tool to leverage the power of your UI Tests and to make them available as a documentation of your software system to all people invollved in the design, development, test, operation and management of your software system.
+Scenarioo is a tool to leverage the power of your UI Tests and to make them available as a documentation of your software system to all people involved in the design, development, test, operation and management of your software system.

 ### Webpage and Documentation